 This classic Stoic technique is brilliant.
 The idea is simple.
 Negative visualization goes against modern ideas of positive thinking, however it is very effective for creating a more upbeat mindset.

 Imagine the worst has happened.
 All our worst fears come true in an instant: a job is lost, partner leaves, the house burns down, civilization collapses.
 Whatever seems most daunting.
 Feel the fear, the horror, the pain.
-Then, we can acknowledge these events have not happened (yet) and be appreciative about it.
+Then, we can acknowledge these events have not happened (yet) and be appreciative of it.
 I love this concept because it is so versatile, powerful and underused.

 Seneca developed this technique to console a friend, Marcia.
 Still distraught three years after the death of her son, he advised her to guard against suffering so much from future tragedies.
 Seneca urged Marcia to imagine negative events before they happen, as a means of being prepared for them.
 He described all we have as 'on loan', and liable to be reclaimed at any point.